 Hair Restoration Surgery replaces hair in hair bearing areas where it has been lost or never existed.
-For the purposes of the JCCP, it includes Hair Transplant Surgery and also Prosthetic Hair Fibre Implantation but not hair bearing flaps.
-It is defined as a Level 1b invasive surgical procedure and, in the UK, it should only be performed by a doctor who is licenced to practice by the General Medical Council (GMC).
+For the purposes of the JCCP, it includes Hair Transplant Surgery and also Prosthetic Hair Fibre Implantation (the insertion of artificial hair fibres into the scalp) but not hair bearing flaps (surgery to move hair bearing skin from one location to another).
+Hair restoration surgery is defined as an invasive surgical procedure and, in the UK, it should only be performed by a doctor who is licenced to practice by the General Medical Council (GMC - the Statutory Regulator for Doctors/Medical Practitioners in the UK).
 It is usually performed under local anaesthetic with or without oral sedation.

 Hair Transplant Surgery is one of the commonest male cosmetic procedures and is usually requested for genetic male pattern hair loss.
-It is also commonly requested by women with genetic female pattern hair loss or eyebrow hair loss, by male to female transgender patients wanting to create a feminine hairline, and for other aesthetic indications.
+It is also commonly requested by women with hair or eyebrow hair loss, by male to female transgender patients wanting to create a feminine hairline, and for other aesthetic/cosmetic indications.
 It can be used for reconstruction to restore hair to scars and for some dermatological conditions that cause alopecia (hair loss).
 There are two methods of harvesting donor hair - Follicular Unit Excision (FUE) and Strip Follicular Unit Transplantation (Strip FUT).